How to apply

 PhD by Distance

-Undertake a programme of advanced study and research that combines professional and academic knowledge.
-Find out more about our professional doctorates.
+Undertake a professional doctorate, a programme of advanced study and research that combines professional and academic knowledge.

 phd Funding available across all subject areas